-CentrePort has an established Environmental Liaison Committee with membership from WCC, Greater Wellington local residents associations and other key stakeholders.
+CentrePort has an established Environmental Liaison Committee with membership from WCC, Greater Wellington, local residents associations and other key stakeholders.
 It is intended that this committee will deal with any noise complaints and act as the Port Noise Liaison Committee proposed as part of the Port Noise Standard.

-5.4 Timing and co-ordination with the Proposed Central Area Chapters Plan Change 48
+5.5 Co-ordination with the Proposed Central Area Chapters Plan Change 48

 The proposed approach to managing noise from port activities requires changes to the provisions for Residential Areas, Suburban Centres and the Central Area.
-There are no particular issues with the timing of amendments to the Residential and Suburban Centre Areas' provisions however the linkage with the Central Area chapter is potentially problematic.
-On the 7th September 2006, the Strategy and Policy Committee will consider a paper setting out a proposed plan change for the whole of the Central Area provisions (Proposed Plan Change 48).
+There are no particular issues with the amendments to the Residential and Suburban Centre Areas' provisions.
+The changes to the Central Area provisions are presented as a variation to Proposed Plan Change 48 (Variation 3) and the changes to the Residential and Suburban Centres Areas.
+This has the advantages of enabling the port noise provisions to be considered as a 'whole package' through the hearings process and minimises any potential conflict with the approach proposed in Proposed Plan Change 48.